IDCI-Consulting/IDCIKeycloakSecurityBundle/Resources/docs/keycloak-help-guide.md

 ![Activate user mappers](screenshots/activate-user-mappers.png)

-We advise you tu use builtin mappers, that are already configured.
+We advise you to use builtin mappers, that are already configured.

 ### Create users